Judy and Kenny part company. Retro fiction.

-Kenny went off to the station and Tommy crossed the road to Kenny's house.
+Kenny set off for Liverpool and Tommy crossed the road to Kenny's house.

 The door to Kenny's house was unlocked and Tommy walked in while calling out to Judy.
 He walked into the living room and she was sitting with her head in her hands.
 She looked up at Tommy and it was clear she had been crying.